TH3AL3X/th3al3x/README.md

 <br/>
 <img height="16" width="16" src="https://darknesscommunity.club/images/iconserver2.png" /> <a href="https://darknesscommunity.club/">Darkness Servers</a>
 <br/>
-<strong>I am not a programmer and I do not consider myself experienced, I am starting to learn, I have a certificate in copying and pasting at my home university</strong>
+<strong>I am not a programmer and I do not consider myself experienced, I am starting to learn, I have a certificate in copying and pasting at my home university in</strong> c#,c++ and php